History of roadsideobjects.com

-D. Any objects that was replaced by a similar object in the same location has including pictures
+D. Any objects that was replaced by a similar object in the same location or town has both pictures included.

-I would like to thank the following people who have help with the picture on the my Web Page
+I would like to thank the following people who have help with the pictures on my Web Page

-Wendalynn Donnan my beautiful wife - Thanks for helping me find many of the picture as we drive around this wounderful country to visit family, or holidays.
-And for letting me take these weekend trips to find many more pictures.
+Wendalynn Donnan my beautiful wife - Thanks for helping me find many of the pictures as we drive around this wonderful country to visit family, or on holidays and for letting me take these weekend trips to find many more pictures.

-Ed Soloka of Subury- www.roadsideattraction.ca.
-If not for his web page I may be not have started my own.
+Ed Soloka of Sudbury- www.roadsideattraction.ca.
+If not for his web page I maybe not have started my own.
 I have found many more attractions while trying to find the ones on his web page.
-Sadly he past away in December 2015, but someone else took over his webpage.
+Sadly he passed away in December 2015, but someone else took over his webpage.

 Lorraine Hirning from Kelowna.
 She helped me with information on most of the pictures from Edmonton and Depression Pete from Legal, AB.
 She also sent me a picture of the Doors to Opportunity in Yorkton.

 James Ried from Saskatoon - He has pictures of 300 different attractions in Saskatchewan.
-He helped me with information a dozen attractions around Saskatchewan.
-I have included 7 of his pictures that are no longer around - Polar Bear - Cabri, SK, Golf Ball - Love, Tin Man - Love, Wheat Stocks - Landis SK, Coal Cart - Mantoka, Sk, (By the time I got to these town they were no longer up.)
+He helped me with the information on a dozen attractions around Saskatchewan.
+I have included 7 of his pictures that are no longer around - Polar Bear - Cabri, SK, Golf Ball - Leader, Tin Man - Love, Wheat Stocks - Landis SK, Coal Cart - Mantoka, Sk, (By the time I got to these towns they were no longer up.)

-Debbie Mayer from Calgary - Thank to cousin for sending me a picture of Kamsack - Orange & White Water Tower.
-I have seen this water tower many time, but never bothered to take a picture of it.
-This Kamsask water towers now just painted white.
+Debbie Mayer from Calgary - Thanks to my cousin for sending me a picture of Kamsack - Orange & White Water Tower.
+I have seen this water tower many times but never bothered to take a picture of it.
+This Kamsask water tower now just painted white.

 www.Kenaston.ca for the originator white colour of Railway Water tower.
 It was repainted in 2008.

 Sam Beukardt from Waldheim.
-Thank to my friend for sending 2 picture Baseball Bat in Battleford and Ceyton - Insunik, SK
+Thank my friend for sending 2 picture Baseball Bat in Battleford and Minton (near) Ink Inukshuk

 Peter Whittaker.
 I have included his picture of Buffalo from Swift Current, SK since it is no longer up.